 Home & Away

-So even at times when the system has thought we've gone out due to inactivity, it pops on Nest Cam - a separate product which we have as part of the ecosystem - and our motion will feedback to the system and confirm we're in, avoiding the Auto-Away feature.
+So even at times when the system has thought we've gone out due to inactivity, it pops on Nest Cam - a separate product which we have as part of the Nest ecosystem - and our motion will feedback to the system and confirm we're in, avoiding the Auto-Away feature.
 Finally, a feedback loop that's fixed.

 The introduction of GPS input from registered users' smartphone locations is a feature we've long been calling for - the fact it's taken this long is somewhat baffling really.
-But now it can compete with the likes of Tado (which also tracks your movements based on phone GPS and will even switch the heating on to be at the exact temperature for when you arrive home from work) and Hive by British Gas (which knows when you're en route home and will prompt an alert that you might want to switch the heating on).
+But now it can compete with the likes of Tado (which also tracks your movements based on phone GPS and will even switch the heating on to be at the exact temperature for when you arrive home from work) and Hive 2.0 by British Gas (which knows when you're en route home and will prompt an alert that you might want to switch the heating on).

 We generally let Nest 3.0 do its thing, learn our routine, track when we're in and out, and set its schedules accordingly.
 If you don't want a constant baseline temperature of, say, 18C in the home then you can make adjustments to the weekly schedule with variable temperature thresholds (from 9-32C) at different times of day and the thermostat will kick-in accordingly.

 Temperature settings can be set at 15-minute intervals - and for no less than one hour minimum, which is a shame, as there's no 30-minute morning booster possibility - using an easy press-and-drag interface via the app.
 Or, if you prefer, it can be controlled on Nest itself which works fine, but is a bit more fiddly to programme given the single press and rotational controls.

 However, it's not possible to instruct Nest that you will be "Away" within a schedule - this is only achievable via the "Home / Away" toggle within the app.
 Using this will assist with Nest's learning, although we largely suspect that smartphone GPS data will be the thing to take over based on your actions over time.